hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 right now, and everything your ever cared.
 All this sacrifice, your existance, was used to construct this tower.
 Every door you have opened in your life, has been inside this place.
-It will withstand the eons of time, and your story will prevail in it's murals, Roland.
+It will withstand the eons of time, and your story will prevail in it's murals, and in other worlds, Roland.

 The Crimson king takes a moment and continues.